-Just when we thought that they had exhausted every on demand concept available, UBER is making ways again yet again.
+Just when we thought that they had exhausted every on-demand concept available, UBER is making ways again yet again.
 This time partnering with NASA to create another fabulous on-demand concept – that of air taxis.
 The word on the grapevine is that Uber and NASA are working to develop a number of air traffic management systems.

 Flying Taxi Service App

 This air taxi concept is very similar to that of Uber taxis.
 Rather than the road taxis, customers will now use their smartphones to request the electric on demand Air Taxis.